AMAsGroup/amasgroup.github.io/_pages/openings.md

 permalink: /vacancies
 ---

 We are always looking for highly motivated and talented researchers and students to join our research team.
-Members of the AMAs Research Group come from a variety of backgrounds (vision science, neuroscience, computer science, optometry, biomechanics, biology, public health, etc.).
-Our work is inherently interdisciplinary and we learn from each other’s varying backgrounds.
+Members of the AMAs Research Group mainly come from materials science backgrounds.
+Since many of our research projects are interdisciplinary projects,  and we learn from each other’s varying backgrounds.

 For information about undergraduate, graduate, and post-doctoral research opportunities, please email kbonnen [at] iu [dot] edu.